MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 **Applies to:  Microsoft R Client 3.3.x, Microsoft R Server 9.x**

 Remote execution is the ability to issue R commands from either R Server or R Client to a remote session running on another R Server instance.
 You can use remote execution to offload heavy processing on server as well as test your work.
+It is especially useful while developing and testing your analytics.

 Remote execution is supported via the command line in console applications, in R scripts that call [functions from the `mrsdeploy` package](../mrsdeploy/mrsdeploy.md), or from code that calls the APIs.
 You can enter 'R' code just as you would in a local R console.
 R code entered at the remote command line executes on the remote server.